 Once you have selected the streaming services you want to go with, you have to figure out how to get them on your tv!!
 Again, this can get a little overwhelming.
 You have Roku, Amazon Fire TV Stick, Xbox 360, Apple TV, Playstation, and smart tvs and so on and so on and so on.
 Chances are, you have something already!
 If you don’t, make a choice based on your families needs.
 Maybe you don’t have a gaming system, but you were thinking of getting one for Christmas.
 Or a new tv with your tax refund.
 This is actually a fun financial decision to make 😉

 Price it out

 Add up the costs of all the streaming services and see if it less than your cable bill.
 If so, take the plunge and cut the cable!!
 Be prepared for a sales pitch when you call to cancel.
 They will more than likely pressure you to continue as a customer.
 Stay strong!!
 Remember your price point and how much you are saving by cancelling.

 TV service is a luxury item that we tend to view as a necessity.
-However, if you take a look at what you and your family watches, you can slash your tv budget but still enjoy your favorite tv shows and movies for a fraction of the price!
+However, you can watch tv without a cable package!
+If you take a look at what you and your family watches, you can slash your tv budget but still enjoy your favorite tv shows and movies for a fraction of the price.

 Leave a Reply